microsoft/PartnerResources/_docs/Azure/AppDev/DevOps.md

 ## What is Microsoft's DevOps strategy?
 [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) has empowered 1000s of enterprises for 15+ years with rich features to support developer innovation, standardization and automation.
 [GitHub](https://github.com/) is the planet's largest developer platform...home to 65+ million developers who build software collaboratively.
 GitHub brings an open source culture that improves communication, sharing of knowledge and code reuse.
-Our strategy over the coming years is to bring the best of both products together into a single product experience - in GitHub - to provide the broadest set of software development capabilities that meet the needs of every developer and enterprise.
-Azure DevOps will continue to evolve with the industry, and we are committed to supporting and investing in Azure DevOps while we execute on our longer-term strategy.
+Our strategy is to bring the best of both products together into a single product experience - in GitHub - to provide the broadest set of software development capabilities that meet the needs of every developer and enterprise.
+Azure DevOps will continue to evolve with the industry, and we are committed to supporting and investing in Azure DevOps while we execute on our strategy.

 ## GitHub or Azure DevOps?
 When evaluating GitHub or Azure DevOps, we encourage you to: